-Toolkits can be used to educate essential workers and/or community members about COVID-19 vaccines, raise awareness about the benefits of vaccination and address common questions and concerns.
+Toolkits can be used to educate health care staff or community members about COVID-19 vaccines, raise awareness about the benefits of vaccination and address common questions and concerns.
+Updated to include adolescent vaccination, with a pediatric healthcare professional toolkit for vaccination.